Meberem/LibraryManager-wiki/Microsoft-Library-Manager-Wiki.md

 ## What is Library Manager (LibMan)?

 Library Manager (“LibMan” for short) is Visual Studio’s client-side library acquisition tool.
-It provides a lightweight, simple mechanism that helps users find and fetch common library files for your web projects from external sources (such as CDNJS or UnPkg).
+It provides a lightweight, simple mechanism that helps users find and fetch common library files from external sources (such as CDNJS or UnPkg).

 ### What LibMan is not
 LibMan is not a package management system.
 If you’re happily using npm/yarn/(or something else), we encourage you to continue doing so.
 LibMan was not developed as a replacement for these tools.
 For example, the SPA templates (i.e. Angular and React) we ship for ASP.NET Core depend on npm and WebPack, and we have no plans to change that.